HOP Transit Study

 Current HOP Route

-For the past 21 years, the HOP has been connecting CU, the Twenty Ninth Street Retail District, downtown Boulder, University Hill and now Boulder Junction.
+Since 1994, the HOP has been connecting CU, the Twenty Ninth Street Retail District, downtown Boulder, University Hill and now Boulder Junction.

 What is the HOP Transit Study?